robert-v/ProcessSpy-docs/src/content/docs/guides/inspector-pane.md

 Bottom pane shows detailed information about the selected process in the main table.
 It consists of multiple sections grouped by categories:

 ## General

+### Identity and Time
 - Name
 - PID
 - Start Time
+- Run Time
 - Last Seen (for finished processes, when the process was last observed before finishing)
+### Process Details
 - Bundle ID
 - Main Executable (license only)
 - Format (license only)
 - Startup Entry (license only)
+- Launched By - shows the process which launched the given process.
+Taken from Parent ASN field in the process information.
+This can be different from the parent process shown in the Hierarchy section as it represents the process that directly launched the given process.
+Evaluated for GUI applications.
 - Signature
   - collapsed state: Signing Organization
   - expanded state: Detailed signature information about Issuer and Subject fields
+### Resource Usage
+- CPU % - current CPU usage in percent.
+For multi-core systems, this value can exceed 100% with a maximum of `(number of cores * 100)%`.
+- CPU Time - total CPU time used by the process since it started in `hh:mm:ss` format
+- Memory - shows Resident Memory in bytes.
+Resident Memory is the portion of memory occupied by a process that is held in RAM.
+Equals to `Real Mem` in Activity Monitor.
+- Footprint - shows the memory footprint of the process in bytes.
+This is the amount of RAM currently used by the process, including compressed memory.
+Equals to `Memory` in Activity Monitor.
+- Threads
+### Disk I/O Activity
+- Read - total bytes read by the process since it started
+- Read per second - bytes read per second by the process
+- Written - total bytes written by the process since it started
+- Written per second - bytes written per second by the process

+### Hierarchy
 - Parent process (Name and PID)
 - Child processes (Name and PID)

 ## Command
 Full command used to start the process including command line arguments.
 ## Files